shubhamk008/IP-Quit-Trigger/README.md

 # IP-Quit-Trigger

+####:package: Package(s) necessary:

+* fping: Click [here](http://fping.org) to visit fping's website.

+####:wrench: Usage:

+Arguments are IPv4 address fields.
+To test your IP, check your current IP address.</br>
+Then provide arguments as the starting & ending IP to scan.
+These boundary values allow multiple IPs to be pinged & monitored.
+Say your connected device has the IP 192.168.0.103 .
+You could test all devices of interest having IPs ranging from 192.168.0.100 to 192.168.0.110 like this:</br>

+>sh ipquit.sh 192.168.0 100 110
+Range: sh ipquit.sh [0-255].[0-255].[0-255] [0-255] [0-255]

 ####:scroll: Instructions:

 1. Test devices connected to network by running the script.
 They shall show up in the 'Active IPs' section.